HomeLatest NewsPolicyTrouble awaits Facebook, Apple & Google as EU plans stringent regulatory framework for Big tech companies

 Register Now →

-The EU has split its regulatory revolution into two laws, the (DMA) and the Digital Services Act.
+The EU has split its regulatory revolution into two laws, the Digital Markets Act (DMA) and the Act.
 Slovenia, which currently holds the EU’s rotating presidency, is working hard for the bloc’s 27 member states to clinch a common position on both laws at a meeting on November 25, a spokesperson said on Thursday.
 “Things are on a good way, but there are still some open questions,” another diplomat said of the DMA, which could potentially give the EU the power to split up companies.

 The biggest threat to the ambitious timeline is at parliament, where the main political groups are still divided into major aspects of the laws.
 However, key lawmakers steering the legislation through parliament insist that compromises will be found and that the urgency to rein in big tech will prevail.